fluxcd/website/content/en/contributing/docs/google-season-of-docs-2023.md

 If you are interested in participating in Google Season of Docs as a technical writer, please do the following:

 1. Join the `#flux-contributors` channel on [CNCF Slack](http://slack.cncf.io/).
 1. Review this project proposal and familiarise yourself with the [documentation website](/flux).
-Particularly the sections `Core Concepts`, `Get Started` and `Installation` are read by our users all them time.
-Getting a general sense of the structure of the organisation of the documentation will be of help as well.
+Particularly the sections `Core Concepts`, `Get Started` and `Installation` are read by our users all the time.
+Getting a general sense of the documentation structure of the organisation will be of help as well.
 1. You will need some familiarity with Cloud Native technologies such as [Kubernetes](https://kubernetes.io), so you can more easily understand the problems and background of users.
 1. Talk to us on Slack, introduce yourself - we are happy to tell you more.